shuoyang2000/shuoyang2000.github.io/_pages/about.md

 * I was born in Dec 2000, Hunan, China.
 I grew up in [Yueyang](https://en.wikipedia.org/wiki/Yueyang).
 * My current research mainly focus on the intersection of formal methods, robotics, control and learning.
 I also enjoy studying the general area of theoretical computer science.
 Particularly I am interested in the following several directions:
   * Learning-based safety-critical control for autonomous system
-  * Buliding formal method-guided trustworth and reliable AI system
+  * Buliding formal method-guided trustworthy and reliable AI system
   * Perception-based robust planning and control
   * Formal verification and synthesis for discrete-events systems
 * My Chinese name is 杨烁.
 Please let me know if you want to collaborate with me.
 You could contact me via email: yangs1 AT seas DOT upenn DOT edu